avaneev/biteopt/README.md

 hyper-parameters that do not depend on problem's dimensionality.
 These parameters were manually fine-tuned, but it is possible to optimize them further.

+Population size formula in SA-ES is fixed to 13+Dims: according to tests, in average it suits all dimensionalities.
+Of course, particular problems may converge better/faster with a lower or higher population size.
+The number of objective function evaluations is twice the population size per sample distribution update (best fit solutions enter the population).
+Method's typical observed complexity is O(N^1.6).